OptimumCode/json-schema-validator/README.md

 ## Format assertion

 The library supports `format` assertion.
-For now only a few formats are supported:
+Not all formats are supported yet.
+The supported formats are:
 * date
 * time
 * date-time